awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 We recommend that you create an organizational unit for your WorkSpaces Computer Objects and an organizational unit for your WorkSpaces User Objects\.

+**Warning**
-Group Policy settings can affect a WorkSpace user's experience as follows:
+Group Policy settings can affect the experience of your WorkSpace users as follows:
-+ Some Group Policy settings force a user to log off when they are disconnected from a session\.
-Any applications that a user has open on the WorkSpace are closed\.
+Some Group Policy settings force users to log off when they are disconnected from a session\.
+Any applications that users have open on their WorkSpaces are closed\.
-+ Implementing an interactive logon message to display a logon banner prevents users from being able to access their WorkSpace\.
-The interactive logon message Group Policy setting is not currently supported by Amazon WorkSpaces\.
+**Implementing an interactive logon message to display a logon banner prevents users from being able to access their WorkSpaces\.** The interactive logon message Group Policy setting is not currently supported by Amazon WorkSpaces\.
-+ Disabling removable storage through Group Policy settings will cause a login failure that results in users being logged in to a temporary profile with no access to drive D\.
+**Disabling removable storage through Group Policy settings causes a login failure** that results in users being logged in to temporary user profiles with no access to drive D\.
-+ Group Policy settings can be used to restrict drive access\.
-If you configure Group Policy settings to restrict access to drive C or to drive D, users can't access their WorkSpace\.
-To prevent this issue from occurring, make sure that your users can access drive C and drive D\.
+Group Policy settings can be used to restrict drive access\. **If you configure Group Policy settings to restrict access to drive C or to drive D, users can't access their WorkSpaces\.** To prevent this issue from occurring, make sure that your users can access drive C and drive D\.

-For information about using the Active Directory administration tools to work with GPOs, see [ Installing the Active Directory Administration Tools](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_install_ad_tools.html) in the *AWS Directory Service Administration Guide*\.
+For information about using the Active Directory administration tools to work with GPOs, see [Set Up Active Directory Administration Tools for Amazon WorkSpaces](directory_administration.md)\.

 **Topics**
 + [Install the Group Policy Administrative Template](#gp_install_template)